wcolorless/KoujoNet/README.md

 Plans:
 - Add data providers to integrate into applications.
 - Optimization of the learning algorithm.
-- Addition of the k-nearest neighbor's algorithm.
 - Archiving the model.

+Completed plans:

+- Addition of the k-nearest neighbors algorithm.